 - Multiple Support – If more than one person is supporting the elderly relative and the group covers more than 50% of the costs, one of you can claim your elderly relative as a dependent if they contribute at least 10% of the support.
 The others must sign a form agreeing not to also claim the relative as a dependent for that year.

 - Itemized Medical Expenses – You can still deduct medical and dental expenses even when your elderly relative is not a dependent, if all other criteria but the income requirement is met.
 There is a large list of potential medical expenses, including insurance premiums and elements of nursing and long-term care.
 Consult IRS Publication 502, "Medical and Dental Expenses," to see what qualifies.

-You can only deduct these expenses if the costs exceed 10% of your Adjusted Gross Income (AGI), or 7.5% of your AGI if you or your spouse were born January 2nd 1951 or earlier.
+You can only deduct these expenses if the costs exceed 10% of your Adjusted Gross Income (AGI), or 7.5% of your AGI if you or your spouse were 65 years or older in 2016.

 The dependent care credit allows tax breaks on home care and elder care costs that are necessary for you and your spouse to be able to work.
 The credit covers up to 35% of expenses with a $3,000 expense limit (thus $1,050 maximum credit).
 It can cover expenses allowing you to look for work, but to claim the credit you will need to have earned income during the year (this also applies to your spouse).

 These expenses cannot be devoted to both medical care deductions and the Dependent Care Credit; however, you can devote home care costs toward the Dependent Care credit and other medical expenses toward the medical care deductions.
 Without the home care costs included in medical deductions, you may not reach the 10% criteria.
 Do the math to see which approach works best for you.

 Elder care situations can be complex, and it is usually wise to consult with a tax professional.
 With some assistance, you can find the best path to help you simultaneously care for your elderly relative and save money – a win-win situation.